mbeckem/tiro/docs/building.md

     $ cmake ..                  # Generate native build scripts
     $ make                      # Build the project

+Use `-jN` for some sensible value of `N` when using make to use more than once processor, e.g. `make -j8` for 8 parallel build jobs.

 The following options can be supplied to CMake at configuration time:

 - `TIRO_TESTS=<ON|OFF>`
    Build the unit test target.
 Defaults to `ON` if Tiro is being built as a top level project (i.e. not included via `add_subdirectory`).
 - `TIRO_WARNINGS=<ON|OFF>`
    Build with pedantic warnings enabled.
 Should be enabled in development mode.
 Defaults to `OFF`.
 - `TIRO_WERROR=<ON|OFF>`
    Makes any warnings fatal.
 Should be disabled for release builds.
 Defaults to `OFF`.
 - `TIRO_LTO=<ON|OFF>`
    Enables link time optimization for compilers that support it.
 Results in smaller and more efficient binaries at the cost of slower builds.
 Should be enabled for optimized builds.
 Defaults to `OFF`.

 Specify the well known `CMAKE_BUILD_TYPE=<Debug|Release|MinSizeRel|RelWithDebInfo>` option to control optimization settings.
 The default is `Release`.